d2foundry/hot-metal/docs/features/roll-editor.md

 ## Weapon Stats

 A weapon's stats can placed into two categories; its basic stats and its advanced stats.
 The basic stats are what are shown on the weapon info screen in the game.
-For most weapons they are as follows: impact, range, stability, handling, reload speed, aim assistance, zoom,and airborne effectivenes.
+For most weapons they are as follows: impact, range, stability, handling, reload speed, aim assistance, zoom, and airborne effectivenes.
 Some weapon types have stats that are unique to that type of weapon.
 The following are the unique stats for that given weapon type.
 Swords have the charge rate, guard resistance, guard effciency, and guard endurance stats.
 Rocket launchers and grendade launchers have the blast radius and velocity stats.
 Combat bows have accuracy and draw time stats.
 Fusion and linear fusion rifles have the charge time stat.
 Glaives have the shield duration stat.

 A weapon's advanced stats aren't shown on the weapon info screen directly or are not made entirely clear what the number means in terms of gameplay.
 There are things such as the damage profile, flinch resist, and reserves.
 These advanced stats are the result of combining two or more of the basic stats to give you a tangible value to see in the game.
 The range stat alone doesn't determine when your damage fall off occurs.
 Range and zoom together are what define the weapon's falloff distance among other things.